-Now enrolling for Fall 2016!
+Now enrolling for Winter/Spring 2017!
 Click here to apply!

 Youth Service Corps is a job and life skills training program for youth ages 11-17.
 It is free to join and participate, and youth earn gift cards for their service.
-To be considered for membership, complete and return a Fall 2016 Registration Form.
-Fall enrollment is limited to 20 youth.
+To be considered for membership, complete and return a Winter/Spring Registration Form.
+School year enrollment is limited to 20 youth.

 If accepted into the program, youth will receive a confirmation from the Youth Programs Coordinator.
 If you have questions contact the Youth Programs Coordinator at 517-999-3918 or email@example.com.